jontstaz/BSC-DEX-Prediction-Bot/README.md

 # DEXPredictionBot

-This bot fetches the overall consensus of the 5min and 1min BNB/USDT charts (weighted towards the 5min consensus) based on a number of TA signals provided by Trading View.
+This bot fetches the overall consensus of the 5min and 1min BNB/USDT charts based on a number of TA signals provided by Trading View.
 It determines if the consensus is a BUY or SELL prior to each prediction round and places the bet on PancakeSwap or CandleGenie accordingly.

 ## 💡 How to use